Build-Week-Spotify-1/Data-Science/README.md

 The Song Suggester has two functionalities on the DataScience side:

 * Given a song chosen by the user the API will return the 6 most similar songs from a database of over 300.000 songs.
 * Given a song chosen by the user the API will return the least similar song.
-(DS-part ready for deployment)

 # Methods Used